marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-03-from-microservices-to-kubernetes-with-quarkus-1.markdown

 ## The ReservationResource class
 The ReservationResource implements all the services related to the "reservation" resource.
-The ReservationResource specify that it serve the path "/api/reservation" and that it produces and consumes usign json format.
-Also here it's injected an instance of ReservationService class that implements the business logic.
+The source code specify that the service will listen on path "/api/reservation" and use an injected instance of ReservationService class that implements the business logic.

 {% highlight java %}
 @Path("/api/reservation")